JordiCorbilla/WindowsServiceHost/README.md

 ### Navigate to the API

-Navigate here -> <http://localhost:5050/weatherforecast> and you'll see the data
+Navigate here -> <http://localhost:5050/api/weatherforecast> and you'll see the data

+And also here for the Swagger API -> <http://localhost:5050/swagger/api/index.html>